bigfix/developer.bigfix.com/site/pages/relevance/guide/session/unmanagedassetinspectors.md

 These Inspectors provide access to externally sourced data, such as that resulting from Nmap scans on client computers.
 The results, such as OS, Device Type, Network Card Vendor, and Open Ports, are uploaded to the BES Server for storage and analysis.

-Click [here](/relevance/reference/bes-unmanagedasset.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-unmanagedasset.html) to access the page describing these inspectors.

 ## BES Unmanagedasset Field